 Guyana established a Green State Development initiative to highlight a multi-year plan to improve the quality of life in Guyana, from health to economic improvements across the entire country.
 Many of the efforts relate directly to tourism as it’s a major industry.

-With hopes of reducing the carbon footprint and maintain the natural beauty, the country turns to the promotion of ecotourism to achieve the long-term goals.
+With hopes of reducing the carbon footprint and maintaining natural beauty, the country turns to the promotion of ecotourism to achieve its long-term goals.

-The primary pillars for tourism in Guyana include educating, improve, and preserve.
-Guyana is an ideal place for travelers seeking an ecotourism experience as you'll have a chance to learn about Guyana's nature and culture while seeing the continuous improvements and preservation of the country.
+The primary pillars for tourism in Guyana include educating, improving, and preserving.
+Guyana is an ideal place for travelers seeking an ecotourism experience as you’ll have a chance to learn about Guyana’s nature and culture while seeing the continuous improvements and preservation of the country.

 Ecotourism merges concepts of exploring the natural attractions of Guyana along with supporting the local communities for sustainable growth for the future.
 The top things to do in Guyana combine aspects of each of them.

 Georgetown has a lot of destinations to visit, a major attraction being the Guyana National Park located in the heart of the capital.
-The national park is home to hundreds of species of birds and also endangered manatees swimming in the park's pond.
-Another destination in the capital is the botanical gardens.
+The national park is home to hundreds of species of birds and also endangered manatees swimming in the park’s pond.
+Another destination in the capital is the Georgetown Botanical Garden.
 Visit the gardens to see more of the local wildlife such as manatees and monkeys living within the tropical flora.

-Our favorite hotel is the Cara Lodge Hotel , a colonial-style house which was originally built in the 1840s.
+Our favorite hotel is the Cara Lodge Hotel, a colonial-style house that was originally built in the 1840s.

 Iwokrama Rainforest is one of the last tropical rainforests of Earth.
 In efforts to preserve the natural landmark, a conservation center was established in the forest to promote ecotourism.
 There are also local communities and NGA organizations playing a role in the conversation efforts.

-The Iwokrama River Lodge overlooking the Essequibo river is a peaceful and tranquil place to stay.
-Guests love the the spacious cabins and private balconies with hammocks.
+The Iwokrama River Lodge overlooking the Essequibo River is a peaceful and tranquil place to stay.
+Guests love the spacious cabins and private balconies with hammocks.